 Bike Sharing in La Crosse – Drift Cycle

 Drift Cycle is “an easy-to-use, affordable bike rental program for residents, commuters, and visitors that contributes to the health and vibrancy of the community.”
-The program features 40 bikes at 8 different docking stations throughout the city of La Crosse.
+The program features 75 bikes and 2 trikes at 15 different docking stations throughout the city of La Crosse.
 With affordable pricing, convenient bike rack locations, and quick service, individuals are able to explore the La Crosse Region in no time, with or without their own bike!

 Cycle and Mountain Bike Rentals & Repairs